Dražen Petrović Basketball Hall: History

 The arena was built in 1987, to be used at the 1987 Summer Universiade and was then known as the Cibona Sports Centre (Sportski centar Cibona).
 On 4 October 1993, it was renamed after the late former NBA player and basketball Hall of Famer, Dražen Petrović, a former Cibona Zagreb star.
 On 7 June 2006, on the occasion of the 13th anniversary of the death of Dražen Petrović, a museum-memorial center bearing his name was opened next to the hall.
 Petrović died in 1993, in a car accident, cutting his great career short.

 Events

 Cardinal Franjo Kuharić organized the first Christmas in Cibona concert in 1989, and since then it has been held annually.

-Artists that have performed at the hall include: Michael Bolton, Boney M, James Brown, José Carreras, Joe Cocker, Bryan Ferry, Diana Krall, Muse, Nightwish, Pain, Pet Shop Boys, P!nk, Seal and Simple Minds, among others.
+Artists that have performed at the hall include: Michael Bolton, Boney M, James Brown, José Carreras, Joe Cocker, Bryan Ferry, Diana Krall, Muse, Nightwish, Pain, Pet Shop Boys, P!nk, Marcus & Martinus, Seal and Simple Minds, among others.